Skip to main content

 find_prompts

-find_prompts is a program that will find all possible user prompts in a nested Symitar job.
-This program facilitates the conversion of a Symitar job file into OpCon.
+Finds all possible user prompts in a nested Symitar job.
+Use this program to facilitate converting a Symitar job file into OpCon.

 ReturnsDescription